apache/spark/CI.rst

 Container Registry used as cache
 --------------------------------

-For the CI builds of our we are using Container Registry to store results of the "Build Image" workflow and pass it to the "CI Build" workflow.
+For the CI builds of our we are using GitHub Container Registry to store results of the "Build Image" workflow and pass it to the "CI Build" workflow.

 Currently in main version of Airflow we run tests in 4 different versions of Python (3.6, 3.7, 3.8, 3.9)